 - Your page won’t rank well because its content isn’t a good match for user search queries.
-Google indexes content like a library, so won’t pull out your content if it doesn’t think it’s relevant.
+Google won't look to display your content if it doesn’t think it’s relevant for the search query or beneficial for the user.
 The basis of copywriting for SEO, to us, is quite simply about being as relevant and adding as much value as possible.
-If your content is relevant to the search term, the keyword(s) will be there.

-- If it does rank, users are going to bounce - impacting your ranking.
-It’s important to remember that Google’s main goal is to provide its users with the most suitable result for their search term as quickly as possible.
-So user experience is a huge factor in how a page is ranked, and if visitors to your website are bouncing quickly and often, Google will pick up on this behaviour and identify that users aren’t satisfied with the information that they’re getting from your page because they’re leaving and choosing another search result.
-Over time, your ranking will drop.
+- If it does rank, users are going to be dissatisfied.
+It’s important to remember that Google’s main goal is to provide its users with the most suitable results for their search query as quickly as possible.
+So user experience and offering value is important to make sure your users don't feel dissatisfied with your content.
+If it's the case your content isn't satisfying users then it's likely your rankings won't last.

 Copywriting for SEO doesn’t have to be complex: the best way to improve rankings is for your content to be relevant and free of keyword spam - if it’s relevant, it’s likely to be seen as a good match to the search queries that you (should) have identified for each specific page.